Aircraft & Cost Structure

 • No equity, no ownership, no operational control

 Charter figures illustrative based on published and researched peak-season rates.
-Matrix figures include repositioning and minimums.
+Matrix AirShare figures include repositioning and minimums.

 Cost Comparison: Matrix AirShare vs.